-How the Royal Wedding Guest List Came Together: Why Some Made the Cut...and Some Did Not
+How Prince Harry and Meghan Markle's Royal Wedding Guest List Came Together: Why Some Made the Cut...and Some Did Not

 Much was made, for instance, of whether or not former President Barack Obama would receive an invitation, as he and Michelle Obama are chummy with the groom and had a most memorable meeting with William and Kate and a bathrobe-sporting Prince Georgeat Kensington Palace a few years back.
 And if the Obamas were invited, would the current U.S. president and first lady be as well?

-At the end of the day, none of the above were invited, nor was British Prime Minister Teresa May.
+At the end of the day, none of the above were invited, nor was British Prime Minister Theresa May.

 "It has been decided that an official list of political leaders—both U.K. and international—is not required for Prince Harry and Ms Markle's wedding," the Palace explained in a statement last month.
 "Her Majesty's government was consulted on this decision, which was taken by the royal household."

 Perhaps Harry and Meghan decided it wasn't worth the inevitable controversy.
 Then P.M.
-David Cameron attended Will and Kate's wedding, as did Labor leader Ed Miliband, Sir John Major (who served as a formal guardian to William and Harry after their mother Princess Diana's death in 1997).
+David Cameron attended Will and Kate's wedding, as did Labor leader Ed Miliband, Sir John Major (who served as a formal guardian to William and Harry after their mother's death in 1997).
 Margaret Thatcher was invited, but was in poor health and could not attend.
 But the royals were then criticized for not inviting Cameron's immediate predecessors Tony Blair and Gordon Brown, with some going so far as to call it a calculated move.

 So who needs that?

 As for the celebrities who were there: Chopra and Williams are longtime friends of the bride.
 Singer Joss Stone knows the princes from the U.K. society and charity world and was at Will and Kate's wedding, after which she told E!
 News it indeed was "like being part of a fairytale."
+Sir Elton John, attending with husband David Furnish, is a devoted friend of the crown, and were also on hand in 2011.

+And then there was Tom Hardy, with wife Charlotte Riley, who made a movie with William and Harry.
+(That is, he appeared in an extremely hyped, had-to-know-what-you-were-looking-for Star Wars: The Last Jedi outtake with the royal brothers.)

 James Gourley/REX/Shutterstock

-Patrick J. Adams, Troian Bellisario and Gina Torres worked with Meghan for years on Suits, becoming a surrogate family in her adopted home of Toronto, where they shoot the USA drama.
+Patrick J. Adams, at the ceremony with his Pretty Little Liars star wife Troian Bellisario, and Gina Torres worked with Meghan for years on Suits, becoming a surrogate family in her adopted home of Toronto, where they shoot the USA drama.

 One could have assumed that former dueling most eligible bachelors Harry and George Clooneymight have become fast friends on the international do-gooding circuit, but People reports that it's actually Meghan and Amal who have struck up a friendship since the former actress moved to London.